U.S. District Court for Michigan’s Eastern District

 - identity theft,

-- immigration-related offenses,
+- border crimes and immigration-related offenses,

 - firearm charges,

 - drug possession and drug crimes involving the intent to distribute,

 Detroit Federal Courthouse

 The current Detroit courthouse on W. Lafayette is a classic example of 1934 Art Deco and Modern architecture with domed ceilings, intricate hand-paintings, elaborate marble floors, and historic bronze accents.
 Many original courtrooms are still in use, including the exotic “Million Dollar Courtroom.”
 The Million Dollar Courtroom was designed by architect Albert Kahn and built in 1902-1903 at the cost of one million dollars, which was an enormous sum of money at the time.
 It features 30 species of marble and a bench carved from East Indian mahogany.
 It was saved when the 1890 federal building was demolished and painstakingly reassembled.

 Naturalization is the process by which a foreign citizen or national becomes a citizen of the United States of America.
 It is the legal process through which an individual not born in the U.S. can acquire citizenship, allowing them to enjoy the same rights and privileges as a native-born citizen.